Teen Academic Support

 For instance, many times, sources of stress lead teens to abusing substances.
 The cause and effect can happen the other way too, when substance abuse leads to difficulty in school, creating more stress, followed by continued or even increased substance abuse.
 Regardless of the order of events, there’s always a connection between a teen’s school work and their substance abuse; therefore, our therapists, teachers, and tutors work with teens to help address these challenges.

 Stress at school may also trigger or add to the severity of symptoms teens are experiencing of a Mental Illness.
 Or, again, teens might experience this in the reverse order: where the onset of Mental Illness symptoms creates stress, anxiety, and/or disruption of their academics.
 School responsibilities are a very common source of stress for teens, and this isn’t limited to students who are academically challenged, but extends to all students.
 While at Paradigm, we want to help teens to identify these academic stresses, any negative habits, and work toward reforming them, as a part of their overall recovery.
-It’s our hope that they’ll return to school feeling more confident and capable than before, ready to face their academic responsibilities.
+It’s our hope that with our teen academic support, they’ll return to school feeling more confident and capable than before, ready to face their academic responsibilities.